Mon - Sun: 24 hours.

 • Visit a hospital.
 Get your injuries properly diagnosed and treated.
 Hospital or GP records will be requested to help prove your diagnosis.

 • Request video footage.
-If there is video footage of your accident (CCTV, dashcam etc), ask for a copy of the relevant data as quickly as possible.
+If there is video footage of your accident (CCTV, dashcam, etc), ask for a copy of the relevant data as quickly as possible.

-Following the process listed above shouldn’t be too time-consuming but could improve your chances of being compensated.
-Even if you’ve not got everything listed above, please call and your solicitor will help to obtain any missing information if your claim is accepted.
+Following the process listed above shouldn’t be too time-consuming, but could improve your chances of being compensated.
+Even if you’ve not got everything listed above, please call, and your solicitor will help to obtain any missing information if your claim is accepted.

 E-Scooter Accident Claim Time Limits